 Mark Bibbey joined Venture Trust in November 2011 following senior roles in both the public and private sectors.
+Mark is responsible for guiding the strategic direction of Venture Trust, as well as developing new partnerships to drive forward the future of the organisation.
 Throughout his career, Mark has been an advocate for personal development initiatives that encourage confidence and motivation, having experienced this first hand, working with young men and women during his time in the military.
 He is passionate about developing alternatives that offer individuals, who because of their life circumstances may be vulnerable or marginalised, the chance to have a stake in society and is committed to enabling Venture Trust to further its distinctive and transformational programmes.

-We are delighted to have the support of two highly-respected sector experts as Patrons of Venture Trust’s work.
+We are delighted to have the support of Baroness Vivien Stern as Patron of Venture Trust’s work.

 Vivien Stern, Member of the Parliamentary Joint Committee on Human Rights, and renowned author on the subjects of penal reform and criminal justice, is our Patron for Venture Trust in the UK: "I am very happy to be a Patron of Venture Trust.
 Everything I have seen of the Trust’s work is very impressive and it is clear that their personal development wilderness journey work is very challenging and really does help young people to find strengths in themselves that they didn’t know they had".

 Mairi started her career as a social worker in London, with a number of social work roles in Glasgow and Strathclyde before becoming Head of Adult and Justice Services, in South Lanarkshire, with responsibility for a range of adult services including substance misuse, mental health, disability and justice services.
 In 2009, following early retirement, Mairi has moved into consultancy and holds a non-executive role with Indepen-dance, a company that offers integrated dance with disabled people.